 Odds & Ends

 The Detroit Red Wings signed free agent Ray Sheppard on Aug.
 5, 1991, after he spent the previous season with the New York Rangers.
 He went on to enjoy the best years of this career in Detroit.
-He scored 36 goals in his first season and a career-high 52 goals during the 1993-94 season.
+He scored 36 goals in his first season and a career-high 52 goals in 1993-94.
 He scored 152 goals and 265 points in 274 games for the Red Wings.
 Sheppard was traded to the San Jose Sharks, early in the 1995-96 season, for center Igor Larionov.

 Speaking of the Sharks, they signed free agent Bernie Nicholls, who had spent the previous two seasons with the Chicago Blackhawks.
 Nicholls, who scored 1,209 points in his 18-season NHK career, plays his final three seasons with the Sharks.
 Injuries limited him to just 18 goals and 57 points in 135 games.